Skip to main content

 SPARQL reasoning

-SPARQL matches patterns against facts, follows relationships, and returns exact results without probabilistic guessing.
+SPARQL matches patterns against facts, follows relationships, and returns exact results.
+It does not rely on probabilistic guessing.

 Symbolic logic

-Given triples such as user:person wazoo:worksFor wazoo:organization, query for the organization:
+Given triples such as user:person wazoo:uses wazoo:worlds, query for the resource:

 Neuro-symbolic reasoning